 Video length: 35 minutes

-Holocaust historian Dr. Doris Bergen discusses how to introduce students to the history of the Holocaust, including how the Nazis came to power, what ideas guided their actions, and the role of WWII in making the Holocaust possible.
+Holocaust historian Dr. Doris Bergen discusses how to introduce students to the history of the Holocaust, including how the Nazis came to power, what ideas guided their actions, and the role of World War II in making the Holocaust possible.

 Video length: 40 minutes

-The United States Holocaust Memorial Museum collects evidence of the Holocaust, the most well-documented crime in history.
-This video shows how the Museum preserves and shares the collection and how teachers can incorporate these primary sources into their classrooms.
+This video shows how the Museum preserves and shares its collection of Holocaust evidence and how teachers can incorporate these primary sources into their classrooms.

 Video length: 6 minutes